 3. Keeping it healthy with nutrients.

-Don't worry, we'll explain how in the recipe down below!
+Don't worry, I'll explain how in the recipe down below!

 Step #2: Winemaking Ingredients

 Ok great, you've sourced all of your equipment for making your first batch of homemade wine!